By-Laws of the Cleveland Society for Human Resource Management

 All new memberships within Cleveland SHRM shall become effective as provided within Sections 9 and 11 of this Article.
 Memberships shall be renewable on an annual twelve (12) month term effective the first (1st) of the month the application was approved or January 1st for all members having remained in continuous good standing since December 31, 2012.

 A member whose membership lapses, regardless of the reason, will be eligible to rejoin by qualifying for membership according to the membership classifications listed below, and making payment of associated dues.

 The Board encourages all Cleveland SHRM members to maintain concurrent membership in SHRM.

 Professional membership shall be limited to those individuals actively engaged in a bona fide human resources role, including areas of specialization.
 Professional membership shall also comprise of those individuals who devote their time advising, developing or representing organizations on human resources, including areas of specialization.
 Professional members may vote and hold office in the chapter.

 Section 3: Affiliate Partner Membership

-Affiliate Partner membership is for any individual who does not qualify for any other membership category, yet individuals in the human resource profession represent a primary client group or network and these individuals would benefit from the opportunity of networking with Cleveland SHRM.
+Affiliate Partner membership is for any individual who does not qualify for any other membership category, yet individuals in the human resource profession represent a primary client group or network and Cleveland SHRM members would benefit from the opportunity of networking with members of this class.
 Dues for the HR Partner membership may include a surcharge in excess of the Regular membership dues.
 Affiliate Partner members are not entitled to vote or hold office in the chapter, but may volunteer on committees or subcommittees.

 Section 4: Student Membership